 In general, emergency lighting systems are battery powered, either self-contained or single point.
 Both types have their own advantages and disadvantages.

-Emergency lighting is a very important standard safety feature in commercial buildings and other properties where many people gather such as HMOs, hotels, theatres etc.
+Emergency lights are a very important standard safety feature in commercial buildings and other properties where many people gather such as HMOs, hotels, theatres etc.

 In the early days, these emergency lighting systems used incandescent light bulbs then adapted fluorescent lights later on.
-Today, LED commercial lights are the new standard in terms of emergency lighting.
+Today, led lighting is the new standard in terms of emergency lighting.
 The use of LEDs is a common practice in the industry because LEDs are cost-efficient and power-saving.
 Also, the LEDs have a much longer lifespan compared to its predecessor.

 What are the different types of emergency lighting?

-Emergency lighting is a general term and is subdivided into emergency escape lighting and standby lighting.
+Emergency lighting is a type of commercial lighting and is a general term and is subdivided into emergency escape lighting and standby lighting.

 The BSI guide to emergency lighting describes Emergency escape lighting as "that part of emergency lighting that is provided to enable safe exit in the event of failure of the normal supply".
 Standby lighting is described as "that part of the emergency lighting provided to enable normal activities to continue in the event of failure of the normal mains supply".